dej0608/terranea/_pages/titans.md

 ### Prukal

-There is no record of Prukals appearance, as its presence is accompanied by an all-encompassing magical darkness.
-Inidividuals who can see in magical darkness who return claim to never have seen the monster.
+There is no record of Prukal's appearance, as its presence is accompanied by an all-encompassing magical darkness.
+Individuals who can see in magical darkness that have approached it, and managed to return, claimed to never have seen the monster.
 The destruction Prukal leaves is unique in that there are nearly no signs of destruction to buildings and terrain.
 However, ghost towns are left in its wake.
-The living creatures that reside it the locations it appears simply disappear and are never seen again.
+The living creatures that reside it the locations where it appears simply disappear and are never seen again.